We don't just talk cars ... we teach how to buy them.

 In 2003 and 2004 models, the Liberty was further refined with feature additions such as an overhead console, an available 6-disc in-dash CD player and a special Columbia Edition that came with graphite-painted 16 inch wheels and exterior trim accents, a sunroof and foglamps.

 There was also a turbocharged diesel engine Liberty for the 2005 and 2006 model years.
 It was a 2.8 liter four-cylinder that produced 160 horsepower and 295 pound-feet of torque.
-This diesel Liberty was popular with buyers because it pretty much provided the same performance as the gas-powered V6 models but with much improved gas mileage.
-It was discontinued only due to more stringent U.S. emissions standards.
+This diesel Liberty was popular with buyers because it pretty much provided the same performance as the gas-powered V6 models but with improved gas mileage.
+It was discontinued due to more stringent U.S. emissions standards.